InnovateWorldio/goalflow/src/content/docs/EA-Meta/01-goalflow.md

 AI Knowledge Generation Agents are AI agents that are designed to generate knowledge in a workspace.

-They help to reduce the time it takes to create a new knowledge item in a workspace by automatically populating the knowledge item with the appropriate fields.
+They help to reduce the time it takes to create a new knowledge item in a workspace by automatically populating the knowledge item with the appropriate data.

 ### Internal Knowledge Access